marcoaoteixeira/Nameless/src/Caching/Nameless.Caching.InMemory/readme.md

-﻿# Nameless Core
+﻿# Nameless Caching In-Memory

-This code has no intents to be something great.
-Just random pieces of code that a written (or copy) over the years.
-And nowadays its used in most of my personal developments.
+Cache implementation of Nameless.Cache.Abstractions, under the hood it uses _Microsoft.Extensions.Caching.Memory_.

+_I tried to mention every person that I got something from.
+If you find code that needs to be given the correct authorship, please, let me know._

 ## Starting